taskcluster/taskcluster-docs/tools/references/index.md

 All of our AMQP exchanges are `topic` exchanges, and the messages are always in JSON.
 Which makes it easy to validate all messages against a declared JSON schema prior to publication.
-Note, we do **not** recommend validation of messages upon consumption, as publishers may choose to upgrade the schema in backwards compatible way in the future.
+Note, we do **not** recommend validation of messages upon consumption, as publishers may upgrade the schema in a backwards compatible way in the future.

 Usually, we prefix all exchanges from the same component with a common